Skip to main content

 Overview

-The MongoDB - Overview dashboard provides an at-a-glance view of MongoDB health, performance and problems causing errors.
+The MongoDB - Overview dashboard provides an at-a-glance view of MongoDB health, performance, and problems causing errors.

 Use this dashboard to:

-• Identify Slow CRUD and DB commands.
+• Identify slow CRUD and DB commands.

-• Gain insights into Errors logs by component and context.
+• Gain insights into errors logs by component and context.

-• Number of up servers.
+• Know the number of up servers.

 Overview